drmikehenry/vimfiles/bundle/fontsize/README.rst

 Fontsize - Adjust font size via keypresses
 ******************************************

-Fontsize provides key mappings for adjusting the font size in Gvim.
+Fontsize provides key mappings for adjusting the font size in Gvim and Neovim.
 The initial mappings launch a "font size" mode in which single keypresses are used to adjust the font.
 This mode ends after a timeout or when the user presses any key not defined in the mode.

 For example, using the default key bindings, pressing <Leader><Leader>+ will enter "font size" mode and increase the font size by one.
 Once in the mode,